OctopusDeploy/docs/docs/deployments/terraform/working-with-terraform-templates/index.md

 ---
-title: Destroy existing Terraform resources
+title: Working with Terraform resources
-description: Destroy existing Terraform resources.
+description: Documentation on using Octopus built-in steps to Apply and Destroy Terraform resources.
+position: 40
 ---

+## Apply Terraform configuration

-Existing Terraform resources can be destroyed through the `Destroy Terraform resources` step.
-This step destroys the resources created using a Terraform template, optionally using AWS credentials managed by Octopus.
+Octopus supports the deployment of Terraform templates through the `Apply a Terraform template` step.
+This step executes a Terraform template, optionally using AWS credentials managed by Octopus, and captures the Terraform output variables as Octopus output variables.

-The proceeding instructions can be followed to configure the `Destroy Terraform resources` step.
+These instructions can be followed to configure the `Apply a Terraform template` step, which can be found by navigating to your project and clicking **{{Process, Add Step}}** and selecting the `Apply a Terraform template` step.

 ## Terraform backends